-- In cases where a parent or guardian denies placement in bilingual education or ESL services, the student: - Is identified in PEIMS as an English learner with a parental denial and remains classified as an English learner until the student meets reclassification criteria. - Participates in annual the TELPAS assessment until the student meets reclassification criteria. - It is the responsibility of the LPAC to monitor the progress of all English learners, including those whose parents have denied program services.
+In cases where a parent or guardian denies placement in bilingual education or ESL services, the student:

+- Is identified in PEIMS as an Emergent Bilingual with a parental denial and remains classified as an Emergent Bilingual until the student meets reclassification criteria. - Participates in annual the TELPAS assessment until the student meets reclassification criteria.

+It is the responsibility of the LPAC to monitor the progress of all Emergent Bilingual students, including those whose parents have denied program services.